 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Corporal Joe Gillis had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 Records kept by the medical staff at the camp hospital show that Joe was admitted on November 1, 1942, suffering from dysentery.
+During his time in the hospital, his condition got worse since there was little medicine to treat the sick.
 The document also indicates that on Monday, November 23, 1942, Cpl.
 Joseph Gillis died from dysentery and was buried in the camp cemetery.
+He was the 2,321 POW to die at the camp.
 A separate document shows his time of death at approximately 3:15 in the afternoon.
 His family learned of his death on July 15, 1943.